renode/renode-docs/source/tutorials/ble-simulation.md

 echo ""
 ```

-The script is responsible for creating two machines, opening up their UART analyzers, connecting them in a single network and loading the provided binaries.
+The script is responsible for creating two machines, opening up their UART analyzers, connecting them in a single network, and loading the provided binaries.

 The first Renode "machine" - dubbed `central` - runs the [central_hr sample](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/bluetooth/central_hr) which looks for active heart-rate monitors using BLE and connects to the device with the strongest signal.
 The second one - `peripheral` - runs the [peripheral_hr sample](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/bluetooth/peripheral_hr), which creates a machine that functions as a heart-rate monitor and generates dummy heart-rate values.